 Mexico – Status: Medically legalized/Decriminalized

 A recent law change saw cannabis legalized for medical purposes in Mexico.
-In April, the Mexican Chamber of Deputies approved a Senate measure legalizing the plant for medical use.
+In April 2017, the Mexican Chamber of Deputies approved a Senate measure legalizing the plant for medical use.
 Regulation and policies are being set by the country’s Health Department.
+Since then, the Supreme Court has ruled cannabis prohibition unconstitutional.
+Legislators are drafting possible regulations for future legalization.

 Poland – Status: Partially medically legalized